MatzoMT/cs1302-arcade/README.md

 1. Decide whose turn it is to **drive**.
 That person should login to their Nike account and change into the local working copy of their project's repository.
-The rest of these steps assum this person is executing the commands.
+The rest of these steps assume this person is executing the commands.
 When it comes time to change who is driving, that person should follow these steps from the beginning.